 A: Yes, just select the method QR Tagging on the Settings page of the job and include the barcode on the QR cards as described above.

-Q: I use Foolography's Entagged devise to tag my pictures.
+Q: I use Foolography's Entagged device to tag my pictures.
 Can I use the editing service and will my pictures still be tagged?

 Important: If you handle the knockouts through a different software, please test ahead of your shoot if the stored tagging information is still saved in your metadata, as it might not be the case for all software types (for Canon cameras, the info is stored in the copyright field, for Nikon it's in the user comment field).